KilledByAPixel/OS13k/README.md

 https://js13kgames.com/

 ## Programming Info
-- OS13k stores it's desktop config in desktop.js
+- OS13k stores it's list of programs in programs.js
-- For faster development iteration, the first desktopLayout in the list opens automatically
+- For faster development iteration, the first program in the list opens automatically
 - Make sure to put your program in the proper subfolder

 Add an icon config to desktop.js to register your program, and send me pull request, examples...